Student Code of Conduct

 Conduct Offensives

-• Abuse of the code of conduct: Behavior that is intended to use the code of conduct for another purpose with the intent to manipulate or disrupt the college policy or cause harm on another person.
+• Abuse of the code of conduct: Behavior that is intended to use the code of conduct for another purpose with the intent to manipulate or disrupt the College policy or cause harm to another person.

 • Academic dishonesty: Behavior such as cheating, plagiarism, falsifying data, or deception within the learning environment.
-Please see syllabi for Academic Program specific information.
+See Academic Integrity Policy.

 • Classroom disruptions: Behavior in the classroom, lab, or during off site learning engagements that is considered inappropriate, disrupts the normal operation of the learning environment, and/or non-compliant with professional standards.